 How to Enjoy Nagatanien Ochazuke Nori Rice Seasoning

-Furikake is a rice seasoning that consists of mini dry flakes made from various kinds of foods such as meat, fish, eggs, seaweed, and sesame seeds, and we enjoy it sprinkling over rice.
+Furikake is a rice seasoning consisting of dry mini flakes or granules processed from ingredients such as meat, fish, eggs, seaweed, and sesame seeds, and we enjoy it sprinkling over rice.

 Nagatanien Ochazuke-Nori (永谷園 お茶づけ海苔)

-The Ochazuke Nori seasoning is one of the most common rice seasonings in Japan that is produced and sold by the Japanese food company “Nagatanien (永谷園)”.
-It was first introduced in 1952 and now has become one of the most beloved rice seasonings in Japan.
+It was first introduced in 1952 and now has become one of the most loved seasonings in Japan.

-The Ochazuke Nori rice seasoning (the original flavor) is made up of green-colored seasoning powder, shredded Nori (dried seaweed laver), and crispy rice crackers like matchsticks.
+This Ochazuke Nori seasoning (the original flavor) is made up of green seasoning powder, shredded nori (seaweed), and crispy rice crackers like matchsticks.

-From the photo above, you might wonder, “Is this a kind of Furikake seasoning?”, but you need to take one more step prior to eating the rice.
+From the picture above, you might wonder, “Is this a kind of Furikake seasoning?”
+But unlike Furikake, you need to take one more step before eating the rice.

-Actually, after sprinkling the Ochazuke Nori seasoning over a bowl of plain white rice, you need to pour boiling water into the bowl until the rice is entirely soaked as shown above.
+After sprinkling the Ochazuke Nori seasoning on a bowl of white rice, you have to pour boiling water into the bowl until the rice is entirely soaked, as shown above.

-Additionally, if desired, garnish the rice soup with some topping, like Umeboshi plums or grilled salmon flakes.
+Additionally, if desired, you can garnish the soup with some topping, like Umeboshi plums or grilled salmon flakes.
 This time I added a piece of Umeboshi.

-The Japanese rice soup dish has moderate saltiness and is light in taste.
-A nice umami-rich taste from the seaweed Kombu comes first, followed by a faint aroma of Matcha.
+This rice soup dish has a light, moderately salty taste where umami from the seaweed Kombu comes first, followed by a faint aroma of Matcha.

-Lastly, according to the ingredient list, the original flavor Nagatanien Ochazuke Nori is a simple rice seasoning consisting of seasoning powder (salt, sugar, Matcha green tea powder, Kombu seaweed powder), Arare rice crackers, and Nori (seaweed laver).
+Lastly, let’s see the specific ingredients.
+Based on the list, the Nagatanien Ochazuke Nori original flavor consists of seasoning powder (salt, sugar, Matcha green tea powder, Kombu seaweed powder), Arare rice crackers, and nori (seaweed).